lasscat/namemcpy/README.md

 Check out the usage folder right I am still working on the readme usage.

   # Credits❤️
 Anyone who contributes gets added if I have not added you please email me.
-To all the contributers thank you so much support I would not be here withought all of you ❤️
+To all the contributers thank you so much support I would not be here without all of you ❤️

 [lasscat](https://github.com/lasscat)